 What is period poverty?

-Period Poverty, an issue which affects many globally, refers to the lack of access given to sanitary products and hygiene facilities.
+Period Poverty, an issue which affects many globally, refers to the lack of access to sanitary products and hygiene facilities.
 It also encompasses the stigma that periods are associated with uncleanliness and shame, as well as the lack of education surrounding menstruation.

 Those who experience period poverty struggle to purchase the products they need for their period.
 This can lead to them being unable to go to school or work, and participating in daily life can be made more challenging.

-Aim of campaign
+Aim of the campaign

 - To support all students who menstruate